stephanrauh/ngx-extended-pdf-viewer/projects/ngx-extended-pdf-viewer/README.md

 ## License and Kudos

-The library is based on:

-https://github.com/mozilla/pdf.js, which has been published under an Apache V2 license https://github.com/legalthings/pdf.js-viewer, which has also been published under an Apache V2 license.
+The library is based on https://github.com/mozilla/pdf.js, which has been published under an Apache V2 license.

 Hence the licence of the ngx-extended-pdf-viewer is the Apache V2 license, too.